 Ballot paper number: []

-The Society of Radiographers

 THE RESOLUTION is that the political objects set out in section 72 of the Trade Union and Labour Relations (Consolidation) Act 1992 (reproduced overleaf) be approved as an object of the Union

 Do you vote in favour of the Resolution?

-YES

-NO

 You must place a cross on one, and only one, of the boxes provided.

-Place the voting paper in the addressed envelope (no stamp required) and return it to the Scrutineer to arrive before the
+Place the voting paper in the addressed envelope (no stamp required) and return it to the Scrutineer to arrive before the ......
+A voting paper received after this date will not be counted.

-Please do not sign or make any other mark on the paper [or include anything else with your voting paper]
+Please do not sign or make any other mark on the paper [or include anything else with your" voting paper]

 Name of Scrutineer

 Address to which voting paper is to be sent